34 (song): History

 After the live performances in 1993 and the studio recording in 1994, "#34" had not been played live by the band, except for a small tease at the beginning of a show in 2002.

 At the beginning of the band's summer tour in June 2005, the song was once teased again at two different shows, and then in July the song was almost completely played, but it was still much shorter than length of entire the song.
 Finally, on July 9, 2005, "#34" was fully played again live for the first time in over 12 years; however, it was played instrumentally, similar to its version on the album.
 The previous live performance of the song took place exactly 1442 shows prior, totaling a 4491-day period since the last performance, making it the band's all-time longest return of a live song performance. "#34" returned for a total 11 performances that year in its instrumental form and can be found on the live album on Weekend on the Rocks, which is from the band's four-night stand at the Red Rocks Amphitheatre.

 On October 2, during the band's final show for the 2007 Summer Tour at the Hollywood Bowl, "#34" returned for Dave's wife's 34th birthday.
 The return also marked the first time since 1993 that #34 had lyrics.

 After LeRoi Moore died in August 2008, the song was used as the backing track to a photo and video montage of the musician that was played during the encore break of performances by the band at the last two venues of the 2008 summer tour.

 After numerous teases of the song during the 2013 Summer Tour (notably on the 5th anniversary of Moore's last show with the band), the band brought back the song in full, with lyrics, playing it for the first time since October 2, 2007.

-The song was played on September 7, 2018, Leroi Moore’s birthday, at Harvey’s Lake Tahoe Outdoor Arena in Stateline, NV.
+The song was played on September 7, 2018, Leroi Moore's birthday, at Harvey's Lake Tahoe Outdoor Arena in Stateline, Nevada.